Road to Recovery, Inc. All rights reserved; 1995-2019

 Your call is important to us

-The Road to Recovery is certified by the State of Georgia Department of Corrections (DOC) to provide the Family Violence Intervention Program (FVIP) O.C.G.A.
-19-13-10(6) in six judicial districts in the state of Georgia.
-The Georgia Commission on Family Violence assists the Georgia Department of Corrections in training, certifying and monitoring of all certified Family Violence
+The Road to Recovery is certified by the State of Georgia Department of Community Supervision (DCS) to provide the Family Violence Intervention Program (FVIP) O.C.G.A.
+19- 13-10(6) in five judicial districts in the state of Georgia.
+The Georgia Commission on Family Violence assists the Georgia Department of Community Supervision in training, certifying and monitoring of all certified Family Violence

 The Family Violence Intervention Program is designed to offer healthy alternatives to abusive and violent patterns that may be present in family relationships and to aid in the reduction and elimination of domestic violence in Georgia.

 The Road to Recovery, Inc. utilizes the Duluth Model to provide an educational and experiential approach, considering culture and traditional values in a manner that is useful to all men, regardless of educational level, nationality, or social class.
 Men are able to identify their old belief systems and re-learn a new belief system based on equality.